1. Missed lessons: If you need to miss a lesson, try your best to make it up within the same week to keep your progress steady.

 from us until you decide on which one to buy

 Yes.
-There are two partial scholarships available for group classes during each semester.
-Click above to submit an application at least 10 days before the start of the semester.
+There are partial scholarships available for group classes during each semester.
+See our "Scholarships" page in the footer menu or through the group classes page.

 NYC Violin Studio does not share your information with anyone.
 If you are signed up for an email list, we only use that to keep you updated on the latest classes and offers.
 The email you use to schedule will receive automatic notifications about purchases, lessons scheduled, rescheduled, reminders through our Acuity scheduling system.